griptape-ai/griptape-docs/docs/griptape-framework/structures/image-generation-drivers.md

 ### Leonardo.Ai

-The Leonardo image generation driver enables image generation using models hosted by [Leonardo.ai](https://leonardo.ai/).
+The Leonardo image generation Driver enables image generation using models hosted by [Leonardo.ai](https://leonardo.ai/).

-The Leonardo image generation driver supports configurations like model selection, image size, specifying a generation seed, and generation steps.
+This Driver supports configurations like model selection, image size, specifying a generation seed, and generation steps.
 For details on supported configuration parameters, see [Leonardo.Ai's image generation documentation](https://docs.leonardo.ai/reference/creategeneration).

-This driver supports negative prompts.
-When provided (for example, when used with an [image generation engine](../data/image-generation-engines.md) configured with negative rulesets), the image generation request will include negatively-weighted prompts describing features or characteristics to avoid in the resulting generation.
+This Driver supports negative prompts.
+When provided (for example, when used with an [image generation engine](../data/image-generation-engines.md) configured with [Negative Rulesets](../data/image-generation-engines.md#image-generation-engine-rulesets)), the image generation request will include negatively-weighted prompts describing features or characteristics to avoid in the resulting generation.

 ```python
 import os